Very important! Many rabbits die regularly due to GI stasis, a quickly fatal condition, frequently caused by improper diets.

 Pellets

-ellets should be fresh and should be high in fiber (>18%), and low in protein (<14%), calcium (<0.9%) and fat (<2%).
-Pellets should make up less of a rabbit’s diet as he or she grows older; amounts are based on weight and age.
+Pellets should be fresh and should be high in fiber (>18%), and low in protein (<14%), calcium (<0.9%) and fat (<2%).
+Pellets should make up less of a rabbit’s diet as he or she grows older; amounts are based on weight and age (details below).
 Alfalfa pellets are fine for younger rabbits, but timothy pellets are preferred for older rabbits to prevent kidney stones from too much calcium.

 Pellets should NEVER have colored pieces or seeds in them.
 Always check the ingredients.
 Many companies sell “adult pellets” that are not timothy based and have poor ingredients in them.